direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces
 ```

-Gets the list of namespaces
+Gets the list of namespaces.

 #### Parameters